What type of content do you primarily create?

 Here's a complete lowdown on why Descript is the best iMovie alternative for adding subtitles to your videos:

-1. Automatic, AI-powered transcriptions
+1. Automatic, AI-powered subtitle transcriptions

-2. Automatic caption syncing
+2. Automatic subtitle syncing

-3. One-click translation for your subtitles
+3. One-click subtitle translation

 Descript allows you to translate video and subtitles into 20+ languages with a single click, breaking down barriers and expanding your viewership while eliminating the need for third-party translation apps and services.

-4. Collaborative editing and cross-platform compatibility
+4. Collaborative subtitle editing across platforms

 Working with your team is easy in Descript.
 Its collaborative editing features allow multiple users to work on captions simultaneously, making it ideal for group projects.
 The tool's cross-platform compatibility—on Mac, PC, and web—ensures seamless access across devices (not just the Apple ecosystem, like iMovie).

-5. Effortless exports for your subtitles
+5. Effortless subtitle exports

 Unlike iMovie, Descript allows you to export your captions as separate files in popular formats like SRT and VTT, giving you the flexibility to use your captions beyond just the Descript platform.
+This is particularly useful if you have SRT files that you want to use with your iMovie projects, as you can edit them in Descript first.

 You can add subtitles to your videos in three simple steps using Descript.

-1. Automatically transcribe your video
+- Automatically transcribe your video

 Import your video file into Descript by dropping it into a new project or uploading it via a YouTube or GIPHY video link.